Biosecurity Preparedness Plans

 Requirements of Biosecurity Preparedness Plans

 Biosecurity Preparedness Plans require actions to manage biosecurity risks if a pest or disease is detected in Australia.
 Importers can rely on the listed Biosecurity Preparedness Plan(s), and pay for their use.
 Alternatively, importers can develop their own equivalent Biosecurity Preparedness Plan to manage the biosecurity risks associated with the class of good.
-These plans will be assessed by the Department of Agriculture and may result in further import conditions being imposed.
+These plans will be assessed by the Department of Agriculture, Water and the Environment and may result in further import conditions being imposed.
 Where a plan is assessed to be appropriate, it will be included in the List of Biosecurity Preparedness Plans published on the Department’s website and the plan will be made accessible on the website.

 Biosecurity Preparedness Plans must outline the actions to manage the biosecurity risk associated with the relevant class of goods, and must include: